Acclaim Accreditation supplier FAQs

 Constructionline is owned by Capita Plc.
 As the UK's leading procurement and supply chain management service for the construction industry, Constructionline's aim is to improve efficiencies for buyers and suppliers in the procurement process.
 Constructionline offers assurance to buyers about the business competency and capability of suppliers, including the need to demonstrate health and safety management competency.

-No. Acclaim Accreditation is a 'Stage 1' or desk-top assessment.
+Acclaim Accreditation is a 'Stage 1' or desk-top assessment.
 Assessors look at the policies, procedures and examples of your practice to ensure that you meet the core criteria from CDM.
-Our health & safety partner, Capita Property & Infrastructure, can provide this service.
+Constructionline Platinum (level 4) membership, however, includes Acclaim Accreditation as well as an on-premise audit.

 How much will it cost?